chaordic/tiopatinhas/README.md

 keep your load during normal system operations.
 Needless to say, you shouldn't use Spot Instances in systems which are not fault tolerant.

+## Getting Started ##

+### Before starting ###

+1. Make sure the boto python package is installed in your system.
+If you're using debian or ubuntu you can install it by typing: 'sudo pip install boto'.
+2. Make sure your AWS credentials are specified in a boto configuration file (typically ~/.boto).
+Instruction on how to setup this file can be found here: https://code.google.com/p/boto/wiki/BotoConfig

+### Configuring tio patinhas ###

-Copy the template conf file (tp.conf.template) to tp.conf so that the script can read it and make the changes according to your needs.
+1. Copy the template conf file (tp.conf.template) to tp/tp.conf so that the script can read it and make the changes according to your needs.
+Tio patinhas currently supports the following properties:

-Also, you need to add a script on startup and shutdown to use the information on your user data to create the proper name and attach/dettach the instance to the load balancer, but that is up to you :)
+* *max_price:* A map from instance types to max prices.
+TP will use the prices specified in this map to bid for instances of that type in the spot market.
+* *max_candidates:* The maximum number of instances TP will manage.
+* *instance_name:* The prefix that will be used by TP to name managed instances.
+* *region:* The AWS region where the AutoScaling instance is located.
+* *placement:* The AWS availability zone where TP instances will be launched.
+* *lower_cpu:* The AutoScaling CPU treshold rule for scaling down.
+* *upper_cpu:* The AutoScaling CPU treshold rule for scaling up.
+* *lower_treshold:* The amount of measurements below the *lower_cpu* TP will consider before scaling down. _(advanced)_
+* *lower_treshold:* The amount of measurements above the *upper_cpu* TP will consider before scaling up. _(advanced)_
+* *tags:* A map containing custom metadata tags that must assigned to TP instances. _(optional)_ (more info: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using\_Tags.html)
+* *user_data_file* An optional script or data that must be supplied to the instance on startup. _(optional)_ (more info: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html)

+### Executing tio patinhas ###

+1. Once the tp/tp.conf file is ready, execute tiopatinhas issuing the following command:
+    * _python tp.py -g <AutoScalingGroupName>_ (this command must currently be executed from the "tp" folder)
+        * You must additionally supply options "-v" for verbose mode or "-d" for daemon mode.